jupyterhub/repo2docker/docs/source/use/repository.md

 ## Supported repository providers

-repo2docker can fetch repositories from a number of repositories.
-Here are the ones we support:
+`repo2docker` can fetch repositories from a number of repositories.
+Here are the various types of _repository references_ we support:

 - A URL of a Git repository (`https://github.com/binder-examples/requirements`),
 - A Zenodo DOI (`10.5281/zenodo.1211089`),